casmlab/politicians-tweets/README.md

 * [Advanced Research Computing - Technology Services](https://arc.umich.edu/)
 * [Assoc.
 Professor Libby Hemphill](https://www.si.umich.edu/people/libby-hemphill)

+We are grateful to [Ballot Ready](https://www.ballotready.org/) for providing data on political candidates in the U.S.

 # How to Cite/Acknowledge the Data

 ## Acknowledge the Dataset Providers